Ye2018/14_product_crud/02_better/log.md

 ## Useful shortcut and tips

-To develope a real big project, it is good to use framework like [lavarel, symphony or codeigniter](https://kinsta.com/blog/php-frameworks/).
+To develope a real big project, it is good to use framework like [lavarel, symphony or codeigniter](https://kinsta.com/blog/php-frameworks/) or [cms](https://devrims.com/blog/best-php-cms-platforms/).